Araffe/vdc-networking-lab/readme.md

 Azure Security Center is a feature built in to Azure which allows administrators to gain visibility into the security of their environment and to detect and respond to issues and threats.

 **1)** In the Azure portal, expand the left hand menu and select 'More Services'.
-Search for and then select 'Seurity Center'.
+Search for and then select 'Security Center'.

 **2)** The overview section of the Security Center shows an 'at-a-glance' view of any security recommendations, alerts and prevention items relating to compute, storage, networking and applications.